Walgreens

 Walgreens is an American pharmacy store chain headquartered in Deerfield, Illinois.
 It is the second largest pharmacy chain in the United States, behind CVS Pharmacy.
-Walgreens operated more than 8,700 stores in the U.S. as of March 2025.
+As of 2026, Walgreens operated 8,000 stores in the United States, serving 9 million customers daily and employing 211,000 team members.
 In addition to pharmacy services, Walgreens also offers photo services.

 Walgreens was founded in Chicago by Charles Rudolph Walgreen in 1901.
 On December 31, 2014, Walgreens acquired Switzerland and UK-based Alliance Boots, and formed a new holding company, Walgreens Boots Alliance.
+That year Walgreens had generated $76.4 billion in annual revenue as an independent company.
 Walgreens became a subsidiary of the new company, which retained its Deerfield headquarters and traded on the Nasdaq under the symbol WBA.
 As of August 2025, Walgreens is owned by private equity firm Sycamore Partners.

 Walgreens has been the subject of a number of lawsuits over discrimination, drug fraud, federal billing fraud, distribution of opioids, discrepancies between shelf price and scanned price, overcharging, illegal disposal of hazardous waste, selling expired items, misleading investors, unlicensed pharmacists, and wage theft.
 In 2021, Walgreens was one of several pharmacy chains found by a federal jury to have substantially contributed to the opioid crisis.